Don't Delay for Catastrophe: How to Check Tree Stability

-Safety of trees is an important aspect of property maintenance particularly when it comes to protecting your property from the risk of injury and damage from falling trees.
-But how do you know when a tree on your property is at risk of falling?
-In this article, we will explore the key indicators to be looking for and offer tips from an expert to help you determine the trees that are at risk of falling and if the tree needs to be removed by an expert.
+Safety of trees is an important aspect of property maintenance especially in protecting your property from the risk of injury and damage from falling trees.
+But how can you tell if there is a tree in your yard that is at risk of falling?
+This article we will examine the most important warning signs to watch out for and provide expert tips to help you identify if a tree is at risk of falling and if the tree needs to be removed by an expert.

 A leaning Trunk or Crown

-One of the most obvious signs to look out for is a leaning trunk or crown.
-If the trunk isn’t straight or the crown is tilted in one direction, it could indicate an area where the tree could be in danger of falling.
+One of the first indicators to watch out for is a leaning trunk or crown.
+If the trunk isn’t straight or the crown is tilting in the opposite direction, it could be a sign an area where the tree could be at risk of falling.

-Another sign to look out for is cavities or cracks within the tree’s trunk.
-These can weaken the structure of the tree making it prone to falling.
+Another thing to look for is cracks or cavities in the trunk.
+These can weaken the tree’s structure making it vulnerable to fall.

-Dead or dying branches are another red flag.
-These branches can break off and cause harm to the property or to people, and they can also attract insects that could further damage the tree.
+Dead or dying branches are a further red flag.
+These branches can break off and cause damage to property or people as well as draw pests, which can weaken the tree.

-The damage to roots could also be a sign that trees are at risk of falling.
-This can be caused by elements like construction, soil erosion, and soil compaction.
+Root damage can also be a sign that the tree is in danger of falling.
+This can be caused by elements like construction, soil erosion, or soil compaction.

 How do you assess the risk of a Tree Falling